Safety of cosmetics is a key issue in the EU.

 Several reasons can be given that urge potential safety assessors of cosmetics to follow additional specific academic training in safety evaluation of cosmetics.
 Reasons include the unadapted traditional lesson packets of the diplomas mentioned in the EU Regulation, the difficulties generated by moving from in vivo to in vitro testing in safety assessment of cosmetic ingredients and finished products, the special needs for small and medium sized enterprises (SMEs), the important tasks of the Responsible Person, the growing awareness of the consumer and the changing role of raw material suppliers for cosmetics.
 This course, therefore, offers an intensive training programme designed for safety assessors of cosmetics in the EU.
 It is also open to raw material suppliers, Responsible Persons, SMEs, contract laboratories, inspectors and legislators.

 This course is realized in close collaboration with the cosmetic industry and teaching is done at high standard academic level.
 Particular emphasis is given to key issues in safety evaluation of cosmetics including the application of alternative methods and the interpretation of the results, how and when animal testing can be done or remains a necessity, what are the toxicological requirements by the Commission for cosmetic ingredients testing.
-Practical courses, in which the realization of a Product Information File (PIF) according to Annex I of Regulation EC 1223/2009 for a finished cosmetic product is central, are included.
-The possibility will be given to all participants to pass a written exam at the end of the last day of the course.
+At the end of the theoretical course, practical training in which the realization of a Product Information File (PIF) according to Annex I of Regulation EC 1223/2009 for a finished cosmetic product is central, is included.
+The possibility will be given to all participants to pass a written exam (open book exam) during the last day of the course.

 Please send me all information about this and following courses.

 Please note that the number of participants is limited to 77.
 In view of the high number of participants in the Safety courses organised during the last years, it is highly advisable to send in your registration form as soon as possible.
 Registration will be carried out on a first come first served basis.